djacky/phd/README.md

 Notes Folder:
 * This is the folder where ideas (typically theoretical ideas) can be exchanged between us.
 Again, you should not modify the folder in the master branch.

+## Example:

+* Login to the Github website
+* Click on the "phd" repository
+* Click on "Branch:" and switch to the branch with your name
+* Change anything you wish within that branch
+* After modifying files, make sure you press the "Commit" button to save the change
+* That's it!

+> To make the process easier for you, I would recommend that you download the Git software and use the interface.
+It requires about 1 hour to learn how to operate it, but it makes life much easier for you.
+If you prefer not to use the interface, then just manually adjust the files on the Git server (as stated in the above example).